Raspberry ketone: Uses

 Raspberry ketone is sometimes used in perfumery, in cosmetics, and as a food additive to impart a fruity odor.
 It is one of the most expensive natural flavor components used in the food industry.
 The natural compound can cost as much as $20,000 per kg.

 Marketing

 Although products containing this compound are marketed for weight loss, there is no clinical evidence for this effect in humans.
 They are called "ketones" because of the ketone (acetone) group at their end, which is shared with ketone bodies.

 Safety

-Little is known about the long-term safety of raspberry ketone supplements, especially since little research has been done with humans.
-Toxicological models indicate a potential for cardiotoxic effects, as well as effects on reproduction and development.
-Furthermore, in many dietary supplements containing raspberry ketones, manufacturers add other ingredients such as caffeine which may have unsafe effects.
+Little is known about the long-term safety of raspberry ketone supplements in humans.
+Toxicological models indicate potential for cardiotoxicity and effects on reproduction and fetal development.
+No international regulatory authority has approved raspberry ketone as a weight loss supplement or established whether it is safe to use.

 In 1965, the US Food and Drug Administration classified raspberry ketone as generally recognized as safe (GRAS) for the small quantities used to flavor foods.